edgexfoundry/edgex-docs/docs_src/examples/app-service-examples/camera-management/Ch-CameraManagement.md

 !!! note
     If you would like to view the logs for these services, you can use `docker compose logs -f`.
 To stop the services, use `docker compose down`.

+!!! note
+    The port for EVAM result streams has been changed from 8554 to 8555 to avoid conflicts with the device-usb-camera service.

 ## Using the App